 Q: If cemetery lots were owned by the decedent, and they are sold by the three children, must the monies received be split among all those named in the Will?
 Our lawyer told us only the house is considered part of the Estate – not the personal belongings inside, etc. There was another person named in the Will besides the three children.
 Therefore, we need to know this information about the cemetery lots in order to follow the law.

 A: What does the Will say?
-Does it say “all property”?
+Does it say, “all property”?
 If the decedent owned the cemetery plots in his or her own name, the plots, or the proceeds if they were sold, must be distributed in accordance with the terms of the decedent’s Will.
 The only exception would be if the lots were specifically bequested to the children and therefore not part of the probate estate.

 Q: As Trustee, I am looking at distributing the household items in my deceased parents’ house to the four beneficiaries.
 We are inventorying the “items” and seeing which beneficiary wants them before attempting to dispose of them.
 Disposition will be by donation, and/or sale.
 One sister does not want anything and feels ALL items should be put up for sale.
 Three others disagree.
 In addition, the other sister residing in the house is wanting to purchase the house and feels all items should remain in the house.
 She is also making it very uncomfortable, allowing us in the house to inventory and clean.
 She strongly objected to even items being taken to Goodwill.
 How in the world does one handle this type of situation?

-A: First of all, as Trustee, your job is to follow (specifically) the terms of the Trust.
+A: First, as Trustee, your job is to follow (specifically) the terms of the Trust.
 If, for example, the Trust directs that all tangible personal property is to be distributed to all four beneficiaries in equal shares, then each of you should select the items you want and the rest can either be sold or given away.
 To equalize the distribution, differences should be adjusted by increasing or decreasing what each beneficiary gets from the rest of the Trust assets so that the net value each receives is the same.
 If there is no provision for tangible personal property, then it becomes part of the residuary of the Trust and is distributed accordingly.
 If you decide to dispose of these assets in another way, such as giving some of it to charity, you should get the approval of the other beneficiaries, preferably in writing, especially if these items have value.
-Majority approval might be sufficient in your jurisdiction.
+Majority approval might be enough in your jurisdiction.
 If not, you may want to seek court approval if the items have significant value.
 As Trustee, you have the legal authority to access Trust property to carry out your Trustee duties.

 Q: I am the executrix of my father’s estate, which consists of a home with a large mortgage.
 Since we have been unable to sell the house, I have had to let the house go into foreclosure.
 None of the beneficiaries want it or can afford it.
 Do I have any PERSONAL liability or anything I need to do other than just let it go?